DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/types/python.md

 print lines, the program simply uses the value currently assigned to the variable.

+> A note on naming: variables can be as long as you want, but there are a few rules.
+First, they can't have any spaces in them.
+Second, they can't start with a digit (0-9).
+But they can have a digit in them, and you can also use `_`, an underscore, to separate "words" in a long variable.
+In fact, Pythonistas are encouraged to!

 Moving a bit faster, for the biggest section yet:

 ```python